rangl-labs/netzerotc/random_agent_submission/README.md

 pip install -r requirements.txt
 ```

-Build a docker image for the submission:
+With Docker installed and running on your computer, build a Docker image for the submission:

 ```shell
 make build